RobertHue/DTrackPlugin/Source/DTrackPlugin/README.md

 One approach -- which is used here -- is to get the different angles or rotations between the finger bones and apply them to the Unreal skeleton.

 A Disadvantage in this solution is, that in case your fingers don't have the lengths of the Unreal skeleton fingers, then your end-effector position may be off.
 Unless you apply the DTrack-calculated finger lengths to the Unreal skeleton ones, which will create a finger mesh being unproportional.
-So we don't want that.
+But we don't want to change the Skeleton in it's size.

 #### Applying DTrack end effectors position & rotation and letting Unreal do the IK